zymbit-applications/zk-scripts/README.md

 ## Description
 This script will help configure the Zymbit module and the host pi to be secure and production ready.
-This will put the Zymbit module in production mode, set self-destruct policy for tamper detect, and load the essential boot files for verified boot process.
+This will put the Zymbit module in Production Mode, set self-destruct policy for tamper detect, and load the essential boot files for verified boot process.
 This will also sanitize the host device by mounting read-only filesystem, gen random strong passwords using pwgen for all /bin/bash users, disable root account login, disable SSH, andremove remote applications: CURL, WGET, GCC, APT, DPKG.

 ## Warning
 This script disables/deletes many essential features.
 Make sure the device is ready for production release before the script is called to lockdown the host.